james-fitz86/james-fitz86/README.md

 Junior Software Developer with a background in operations and leadership.
 Currently enrolled in the **UCD Professional Diploma in Full Stack Software Development**.
 I enjoy building full-stack web applications using **Python (Flask/Django)** and **JavaScript (React)**.
+---
+📫 Open to junior developer or internship opportunities — feel free to connect or reach out! james.fitzy86@gmail.com

 ## 🔧 Tech Stack
 **Languages:** Python, JavaScript (ES6+), HTML5, CSS3